Soundview, Bronx: Demographics

+The combined population of the Soundview/Bruckner tabulation area (which includes the northern half of the Soundview neighborhood) was 35,634 in 2010.
+This figure represented an increase of 497 (1.4%) from the 35,137 counted in 2000.
+Covering an area of 371.44 acres, this tabulation area had a population density of 95.9 PD/acre.

 Soundview's total land area is roughly 1.3 square miles.
 The neighborhood predominantly consists of Latin Americans (mainly Puerto Ricans) and African Americans.

 The entirety of Community District 9, which comprises Soundview and Parkchester, had 184,105 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 79.7 years.
-This is about the same as the median life expectancy of 81.2 for all New York City neighborhoods.
-Most inhabitants are youth and middle-aged adults: 25% are between the ages of between 0–17, 29% between 25–44, and 24% between 45–64.
+This is about two years shorter than the median life expectancy of 81.2 for all New York City neighborhoods.
+Most inhabitants are youth and middle-aged adults: 25% are between the ages of between 0–17, 29% between 25 and 44, and 24% between 45 and 64.
 The ratio of college-aged and elderly residents was lower, at 10% and 12% respectively.

 As of 2017, the median household income in Community District 9 was $40,005.
 In 2018, an estimated 26% of Soundview and Parkchester residents lived in poverty, compared to 25% in all of the Bronx and 20% in all of New York City.
 One in eight residents (13%) were unemployed, compared to 13% in the Bronx and 9% in New York City.
 Rent burden, or the percentage of residents who have difficulty paying their rent, is 55% in Soundview and Parkchester, compared to the boroughwide and citywide rates of 58% and 51% respectively.
 Based on this calculation, as of 2018 Soundview and Parkchester are considered low-income relative to the rest of the city, and are not undergoing gentrification.